-If the UK leaves the EU without a transition period, we expect firms, trading venues and ARMs to make reasonable steps to comply with their requirements under the Transaction Reporting Regime by exit day and any requirements they have to submit instrument reference data.
+The UK left the EU on 31 January 2020 with a Withdrawal Agreement and entered a transition period which is due to operate until 31 December 2020.
+We expect firms, trading venues and ARMs to make reasonable steps to comply with their requirements under the Transaction Reporting Regime and any requirements they have to submit instrument reference data by the end of the transition period.

 Update: 31 January 2020

-During this time EU law will continue to apply and firms and funds will continue to benefit from passporting between the UK and EEA.
+During this time EU law will continue to apply.
+Firms and funds will continue to benefit from passporting between the UK and EEA.
 Consumer rights and protections derived from EU law will also remain in place.

-All MiFID systems will remain connected to ESMA during the transition period.
+All Markets in Financial Instruments Directive (MiFID) systems will remain connected to ESMA during the transition period.
 Our new Financial Instruments Reference Data System (FCA FIRDS) will continue to publish in parallel to ESMA’s systems, but should only be used by firms for testing purposes.
-The FCA’s version of ESMA’s Financial Instruments Transparency Reference System (FCA FITRS) will be suspended until further notice (we will resume FCA FITRS as appropriate closer to the end of the transition period).
+The FCA’s version of ESMA’s Financial Instruments Transparency Reference System (FCA FITRS) will re-open for industry testing on 5 October 2020.

-It gives a high-level overview of what firms need to do now to comply with the onshored MiFID regime as it applies to transaction reporting.
-It also gives more detail about our internal project timetables (including IT build) and the industry testing schedule.
-Check our Brexit pages for further information as it becomes available.
+It gives a high-level overview of what firms need to do now to be compliant with the onshored MiFID regime for transaction reporting when the transition period ends.
+It also provides more details about our internal project timetables (including IT build) and the industry testing schedule.
+Check our Brexit pages, which will be updated with new information as it becomes available.

 Replacing the ESMA FIRDS system for the UK